Phillip-Gao/StormHaven/README.md

     cd client

-We then run the following (you will notice that you will get errors, which we will resolve in the following steps):
+We then run the following:

-    npm install

-Need to install @mui/material @emotion/react @emotion/styled:

-    npm install @mui/material @emotion/react @emotion/styled --legacy-peer-deps

-Then install @mui/x-data-grid

-    npm install @mui/x-data-grid --legacy-peer-deps

-Then install @mui/icons-material

-    npm install @mui/icons-material --legacy-peer-deps
+    npm install --legacy-peer-deps

 Finally, start the client: